-- The application window will open April 3-7, 2017.
-The online application will be available on the Huntsville City Schools website and school readiness webpage.
+- The application window will open April 1 - 9, 2019.
+The online application will be available on the Huntsville City Schools website on the school readiness webpage.
 If you are not able to access the online application, please contact any elementary school for assistance or the readiness department (256-428-6886).

 How does the selection process work?

-- Huntsville City Schools uses a computer program to select students for the pre-k program.
+- Huntsville City Schools uses a computer program to select children for the pre-k program.

-- The program gives priority to students based on at-risk factors and other eligibility criteria identified by Huntsville City Schools.
+- The program gives priority to children based on at-risk factors and other eligibility criteria identified by Huntsville City Schools.

 What happens if my child is selected?

-- If selected, parents will be notified via email and/or phone call of provisional acceptance within two weeks after the application process closes.
+- If selected, parents will be notified via email of provisional acceptance within two weeks after the initial application process closes.

 - This acceptance will be contingent upon the verification of all eligibility/required documents stated in the provisional acceptance letter and attendance at the mandatory orientation.

-- All documents must be brought to the school by the date specified on the acceptance letter.
-The date for the mandatory orientation will be on your provisional acceptance letter as well.
+- All documents must be brought to the school by the date specified on the provisional acceptance letter.
+The date for the mandatory orientation will also be on your provisional acceptance letter.

-- The child is considered fully enrolled after the following:
+- The child is considered fully enrolled after the following occurs: